Home > Analyses > Basic Materials > Linde plc

 Business Model & Company Overview

-Linde plc, founded in 1879 and headquartered in Woking, UK, stands as a global leader in the industrial gas and engineering sector.
-It delivers a comprehensive ecosystem of atmospheric and process gases, alongside turnkey process plants.
-This integrated approach serves diverse industries from healthcare to aerospace, reinforcing its dominant market position in specialty chemicals worldwide.
+Linde plc, founded in 1879 and headquartered in Woking, UK, stands as a global leader in the specialty chemicals sector.
+It operates an integrated ecosystem of industrial and process gases, including oxygen, nitrogen, helium, and hydrogen, serving diverse industries from healthcare to aerospace.
+With over 65K employees, Linde’s core mission centers on delivering essential gases and engineering solutions that power critical industrial processes worldwide.

 Financial Performance & Fundamental Metrics

-I analyze Linde plc’s income statement, key financial ratios, and dividend payout policy to assess its profitability, efficiency, and shareholder returns.
+I analyze Linde plc’s income statement, key financial ratios, and dividend payout policy to assess its profitability, efficiency, and shareholder return strategy.

 Income Statement